Devhazeleth/Devhazeleth/README.md

 - Building frontend interfaces, dApps, and communicating with smart contracts with web3 frameworks is experience in JavaScript/TypeScript.

-- Go: Skilled in creating blockchain infrastructure, tools, and apps, especially for networks like Ethereum and Binance Smart Chain.
+- Go: Skilled in creating blockchain infrastructure, tools, and apps, especially for networks like Ethereum, Solana and Binance Smart Chain.

  #  📑  Project